ryanklaiber/Possible/README.md

 1b.
 Apostrophes need to be dealt with by replacing contractions with two words and dealing with possessives.

 1c.
+Periods in abbreviations such as 'Dr.' need to be removed and the abbreviation should be replaced with the full word(s).
+This is so that these words don't interfere with period replacement in step 1d.

+1d.
 As a string, periods and exclamation points and their following space need to be replaced with a closed parentheses followed an open parentheses.
 Ex.
 'Dogs can bark!
 They really can.' becomes 'Dogs can bark)(They really can)('

-1d.
+1e.
 Question marks and their following spaces need to be replaced with a space followed by a question mark followed by a closed parentheses followed an open parentheses Ex.'Can dogs bark?
 They really can.' becomes 'Can dogs bark ?)(They really can)(' This will allow for their later removal with recognition of a question mark as the last item in the list.

-1e.
+1f.
 Two open parentheses need to be added to the beginning of the source, the open parentheses at the end of the source needs to be removed and a closed parentheses added in it's place, and the string needs to be completely converted into a list.
 Ex.
 'Dogs can bark)(They really can)(' becomes ((Dogs can bark)(They really can))

-1f.
+1g.
 The string needs to be turned into a list.

 2. (Purpose: Independence) Non-independent sentences are removed.